clangen/autom8/README.md

 # autom8-curses
 an autom8 client based on the [cursespp](https://github.com/clangen/cursespp) library

-it runs on Windows, macOS and Linux (and probably FreeBSD). it looks like this:
+it runs and behaves exactly the same on windows, macos and linux (and probably freebsd).

+here are some screenshots:

 ## main screen